jiangnanhugo/jiangnanhugo.github.io/index.md

 ## About Me

 My name is Nan Jiang (姜楠).
 I'm a PhD candidate at the Department of Computer Science, at Purdue University.
 I am fortunate to be supervised by Professor [Yexiang Xue](https://www.cs.purdue.edu/homes/yexiang/).
-My PhD research focuses on Machine Learning with Constraint Reasoning and symbolic regression for scientific discovery.
+My PhD research focuses on Integrating Automated Reasoning with Machine Learning for Structured Prediction and Scientific Discovery.
 <br>

 ---
 ## Research Highlights

-### AI-driven Scientific Discovery
+### Reasoning + Learning to accelerate AI-driven Scientific Discovery

-- We propose an end-to-end framework to learn physics knowledge in the form of Ordinary Differential Equation (ODE) directly from the experiment data.
-- We scale up learning first-principle models harnessing randomized algorithms, exploiting the fact that the temporal evolutions of many physical systems often consist of gradually changing updates across wide areas in addition to a few rapid updates concentrated in a small set of “interfacial” regions.
-- The development of AI-driven scientific discovery approaches was motivated by the scientist experiment process using control variable experiments
+- Integrating scientific approach-inspired reasoning, my work accelerates the discovery of physical knowledge from experimental data.
+My approach significantly extended the capabilities of existing methods in solving datasets with multiple independent variables.
+- My approach successfully discovers ground-truth scientific expressions involving up to 50 variables, whereas previous approaches struggle with equations of just three variables.

-### Constraint Reasoning Embedded in Machine Learning
+### Reasoning + Learning to ensure constraint satisfaction in machine learning

-- We propose COnstraint REasoning embedded structured learning (CORE), a scalable constraint reasoning and machine learning integrated approach for learning over structured domains.
-- We embed decision diagrams, a popular constraint reasoning tool, as a fully differentiable module into deep learning models.
-- In data-driven operational research and program synthesis from the natural language, the structures generated with CORE satisfy 100% of the constraints when using exact decision diagrams.
-In addition, CORE boosts learning performance by reducing the modeling space via constraint satisfaction.
-CORE also generates designs that satisfy complex user specifications as well as meet aesthetics, utility, and convenience requirements.
+- By embedding AR solvers as differentiable layers into neural network-based ML models, my work ensures constraint satisfaction of the predicted output when solving a variety of structural learning problems across operations research, combinatorial optimization, and natural language processing.
+- Notably, in a data-driven vehicle dispatching task, our approach generates routes that $100%$ satisfy constraints while previous approaches produce $\le 1%$ valid routes.

 ---